 Slovak food is not all meat and potatoes.
-The Slovaks’ sweet tooth has left many a foreigner a few pounds heavier when they left the country.
+The Slovaks’ sweet tooth leaves many a foreigner a few pounds heavier when they leave the country.

 - zákusok is fancier and more festive, usually containing lighter dough, creamy filling, and glaze or icing.
 Served at weddings, with coffee, or at confectioner’s shops.